bhargavchebolu/Power-BI-Projects/README.md

 ![image](https://user-images.githubusercontent.com/65249485/236461578-6ce6e4f1-436c-41ca-b8a4-66670154f27d.png)

-## 3. Retail Superstore Data Analysis
+## 2. Retail Superstore Data Analysis

 This task is part of the Data Science & Business Analytics Internship at The Sparks Foundation.
 I did exploratory data analysis using Power BI on the Superstore dataset to bring insights into the business problems and find the weak areas in the superstore to increase the profit.
 The presentation can be viewed with the youtube link given below.

 Youtube link: https://www.youtube.com/channel/UCm9aJwgCVUbHsWHpphaRJKw

+## 3. Sales Insights

+In this project, a dashboard was build to visualize the sales of the company AtliQ hardware.